-You don't need internet access to make a transaction.
+You are not dependent on internet access to make a transaction.

 Operational efficiencies arise for consumers, merchants and providers.

 Merchants need a smart device with a camera and zero additional equipment.

 ATMs?
 Sure!
 Think about displaying a transaction on your smart phone and presenting the phone's screen for scanning.
 The touch-less transaction is executed and you're done.
 Card skimmers have no card to skim.